CheapNightbot-zz/Media-ShortKeys/README.md

 ### Why you need this?
 - Many keyboard comes with Media Keys, which can control any media playing on your device (like; play/pause & volume up/down) and it's Kool...
-- Best example; you are listening to Spotify and you can't change track or simply play/pause songs without being focused to Spotify app window without Media Keys.
+- <B>Best example</B>; you are listening to Spotify and you can't change track or simply play/pause songs without being focused to Spotify app window without Media Keys.
 Spotify shortcuts like 'Ctrl + Right Arrow' doesn't work if you are not focused to Spotify (or app is in system tray).

 # Feature
 - Basiclly it simulates *Media Keys* on keyboard (but if you want you can do anything xD).